 This is also known as the “is my kid going to be the ‘weird’ kid because they’re homeschooled?” question.
 The answer is no.

 Many parents fear that if their children don’t have ongoing interaction with other children outside of the home, they will no longer be able to navigate social situations.
 But, thanks to the flexibility of homeschooling, you have complete freedom to choose how much or how little your children are around other kids.
 Because there are so many homeschool groups in the Richmond area, there are frequent opportunities for fieldtrips, social gatherings and interaction with other children.
-Likewise, church groups, neighborhood friends and community sports and activities often provide ample chance to socialize and form lasting friendships.
+Likewise, church or other social groups, neighborhood friends, and community sports and activities often provide ample chance to socialize and form lasting friendships.

 For some kids, the pressures of constant interaction in a traditional school setting can be overwhelming.
 For others, there’s no such thing as “too much” social time.
 Homeschooling gives you the opportunity gauge your child’s needs and provide for them accordingly.